-If you get a stop sign or red light ticket in Vermont, you’ll likely be looking at having to pay a fine and demerit points being assessed to your driving record.
+If you get a stop sign or red light ticket in Vermont, you'll likely be looking at having to pay a fine and demerit points being assessed to your driving record.
+(Though you may have other options for dealing with your ticket.)
 This article gives an overview of what the law prohibits and some of the consequences of a stop sign or red light violation.

 Motorists approaching a stop sign or a signal exhibiting a red light (solid or flashing) must come to a complete stop prior to the nearest of entering the crosswalk, reaching a clearly marked stop line, or entering the intersection itself.

 As long as there's no sign specifically restricting it, Vermont law permits drivers to make a right turn after stopping at a red light.
 However, drivers need to use caution and follow the normal right-of-way rules when making the turn.